he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Dinosaur.md

 ###  Magical Dinosaurs

 In a fantasy setting, magical effects or supernatural influences can enhance dinosaurs by giving them unexpected attacks, modes of movement, or other abilities.
-You can quickly create a memorable magical beast simply by giving a dinosaur the magical attack of another creature of an equal level, such as a [[Spinosaurus]] gaining an acidic breath weapon akin to that of an [[Adult Black Dragon]].
+You can quickly create a memorable magical beast simply by giving a dinosaur the magical attack of another creature of an equal level, such as a [[DATABASE/monster/Spinosaurus|spinosaurus]] gaining an acidic breath weapon akin to that of an [[DATABASE/monster/Adult Black Dragon|adult black dragon]].

 ###  Other Dinosaurs